-- (1) This Guideline is intended to provide guidance as to the matters that should be considered by an Authorised Officer in exercising discretion in making an interim protection order under subclause 24(1) of the Local Law. - (2) The Guideline is intended to assist: - (a) Council staff advising an Authorised Officer on a request for an interim protection order to be made. - (b) The Authorised Officer in considering whether to make an interim protection order.
+This Guideline is intended to provide guidance as to the matters that should be considered by an Authorised Officer in exercising discretion in making an interim protection order under subclause 24(1) of the Local Law.

+The Guideline is intended to assist:

+- b) Council staff advising an Authorised Officer on a request for an interim protection order to be made. - c) The Authorised Officer in considering whether to make an interim protection order.